ankane/strong_migrations/README.md

 ## Timeouts

-It’s a good idea to set a long statement timeout and a short lock timeout for migrations.
+Set a long statement timeout and a short lock timeout for migrations.
 This way, migrations can run for a while, and if a migration can’t acquire a lock in a timely manner, other statements won’t be stuck behind it.

 Create `config/initializers/strong_migrations.rb` with: